pjolson/MySuiteBlog/README.md

 My name is Patrick Olson and I am a NetSuite SuiteFoundation and Certified Administrator.
 I have been working in NetSuite as an Administrator, Business Analyst, Project Manager, and Consultant for over 8 years.
 My primary experience is in developing business solutions in NetSuite for professional services and manufacturing organizations.
 I have worked as an implementation consultant for 2 years and worked with dozens of clients to ensure successful implementation, optimization, and utilization of the NetSuite platform.

 I am currently available for contract work.
-Please email [*patrick@mysuite.tech*](mailto:patrick@mysuite.tech) with any inquiries or blog post requests.
+Please email fill out our [Contact Form](https://mysuite.tech/about/#contact-form) with any contract inquiries or blog post requests.